Jeimer Candelario Player Props: Nationals vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.6 K/9, which ranks 16th in the league.
+- The Dodgers pitching staff ranks 18th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Dodgers have a 4.51 team ERA that ranks 22nd among all league pitching staffs.
+- The Dodgers have the 20th-ranked team ERA across all league pitching staffs (4.44).

-- The Dodgers rank 17th in baseball in home runs allowed (62 total, 1.1 per game).
+- The Dodgers rank 15th in baseball in home runs surrendered (62 total, 1.1 per game).

-- The Dodgers will look to Miller (1-0) in his second start this season.
+- Gonsolin (2-1) takes the mound for the Dodgers in his seventh start of the season.
+He's put together a 1.82 ERA in 29 2/3 innings pitched, with 23 strikeouts.

-- His most recent appearance was on Tuesday against the Atlanta Braves, when the right-hander tossed five innings, surrendering one earned run while giving up four hits.
+- The righty's last time out was on Wednesday against the Atlanta Braves, when he tossed 5 2/3 innings, surrendering three earned runs while allowing three hits.

+- The 29-year-old has put up an ERA of 1.82, with 7 strikeouts per nine innings, in six games this season.
+Opposing hitters have a .152 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.